-In New York City each year there are over 250,000 domestic violence incidents.
-This averages to more than 670 domestic violence incidents a day.
-Many women turn to the police, the criminal justice system, Family and/or Supreme Court, the homeless system, welfare agencies and the child welfare system in their search for safety, assistance and justice.
-Survivors of domestic violence often discover that these systems, intended to protect them from violence and poverty, fail them – or worse, re-victimize them.
+In 2017 New York City had over 108,000 intimate partner violence incidents.
+This averages to more than 245 incidents a day.
+Many women turn to the police, courts, and the homeless system in their search for safety, assistance and justice.
+Survivors of intimate partner violence often discover that these systems, intended to protect them from violence and poverty, fail them – or worse, re-victimize them.

-- Change the system to better meet the needs of battered women and their children;
+- Change the system to better meet the needs of abused women and their children